rachelrondon/wedding-website/README.md

-This is a wedding website that I designed and built [catharineandsean] (http://www.catharineandsean.com/)
+This is a wedding website that I designed and built [catharineandsean](http://www.catharineandsean.com/).

 ## Technologies
 - [Create React App](https://github.com/facebookincubator/create-react-app)